 As always, she started with the Circle.
 Divination was finicky.
-For power, the spell required special candles infused with scented oils and preferably dyed certain colors, rather than a coal brazier or her much more convenient lantern.
+For power, the spell required special candles infused with scented oils and dyed certain colors, rather than a coal brazier or her much more convenient lantern.
 She set them evenly around the main Circle’s edges, in the component Circles meant for them.

 She dipped her finger in the wax of the nearest candle, suppressing a wince at the heat of it.
 The wax quickly cooled as she drew her hand away, creating a film over her skin.
 She repeated the process with the other five candles until her fingertip had a thick coating of layered wax.
 Concentrating hard on her memory of each anchor spot in the city, she first touched a tent spike, then, as if pulling a thread from it to the map, she drew a hexagram around one of the pebbles.
 As she moved, slowly and deliberately, as if the spell was an animal that might attack if she startled it, she chanted in a low voice.
 “To the earth you are bound.
 Weight of stone, iron, and root.
 Foot to foot, head to head, heart to heart.
 As the roots of a tree are reflected in its branches, be as one.”
 The candles flickered, and the wax at her fingertip grew a little softer.

 ‘No mistakes.
 Your Will is absolute,’ she told herself, redoubling her concentration.
-She could have done this from outside the Circle, using a long stick to write instead of her finger, but the book she’d learned the spell from had cautioned against sloppiness, and she knew from her work with alchemy that any feeling of detachment would work against the purpose of the spell, which was all about creating sameness, connectivity, to the point that in the eyes of magic, one became the other.
+She could have done this from outside the Circle, using a long stick to write instead of her finger, but the book she’d learned the spell from had cautioned against sloppiness, and she knew from her work with alchemy that any feeling of detachment would work against the purpose of the spell, which was all about creating sameness and connectivity, to the point that in the eyes of magic, one became the other.

-Panting once she finished, she cleared away the dirt, bark, and stone putting them back into their labeled bags.
-She would need to use them again any time she wanted to re-cast the spell, because with such a short ritual, and the map being a pre-created item that hadn’t been inherently changed during casting, the spell’s weave would unravel and degrade quickly.
+Panting once she finished, she cleared away the dirt, bark, and stone, putting them back into their labeled bags.
+She would need to use them again any time she wanted to recast the spell, because with such a short ritual, and the map being a precreated item that hadn’t been inherently changed during casting, the spell’s weave would unravel and degrade quickly.

 Remembering how she’d seen Liza work at one point, Sebastien drew a hexagram with the smoke, then glyphs for “key” which could also be interpreted as “answer,” and “discovery.”

-Using one of her own hairs—which was much less likely to have people panicking and calling for the coppers than a drop of blood, if she were to be discovered—she began to cast, focusing on how desperately she needed to know exactly where her missing blood was.
+Using one of her own hairs—which was much less likely to have people panicking and calling for the coppers than a drop of blood if she were to be discovered—she began to cast, focusing on how desperately she needed to know exactly where her missing blood was.

 That was the downside to scrying for her own blood.

-The first couple times she attempted it, the little dot of spelled mercury rolled across the map to the University, and more specifically, the western edge of the Citadel where the abandoned storage room was.
+The first couple of times she attempted it, the tiny dot of spelled mercury rolled across the map to the University, and more specifically, the western edge of the Citadel where the abandoned storage room was.
 She was scrying herself.
 “Yay,” she said dully, sagging back as she released her draw on the special candles.

-When the pin-head sized dot of spelled mercury lost its shininess—and its magic, she gave up.
+When the pin-head sized dot of spelled mercury lost its shininess—and its magic—she gave up.
 She only had so many attempts before she would need to buy more, and “try harder” did not seem to be the answer.

-She couldn’t practice that variation successfully until they made an attempt to find her at a convenient time, but she still tried to increase her facility with divination spells.
+Sebastien couldn’t practice that variation successfully until they made an attempt to find her at a convenient time, but she still tried to increase her facility with divination spells.
 Holding off the scrying attempt at the same time as tracking it back would be very difficult, and if she wasn’t prepared, either of the spells might fail.
 If the divination failed, she only risked Will-strain, but if the divination-diverting ward failed, she might actually be caught.
 The ward wasn’t strong enough to hold off the coppers without her active participation.

 She set aside most of her free time all week to practice in the abandoned storage room, prepared to wake early and slip back out to eat breakfast before her first class started.